What is Monkeypox? How to Prevent the Spread of this Emerging Virus

 - Which Zogics products help stop the spread of the monkeypox virus

 Beginning in May 2022, the CDC raised the global level of threat (including the United States) for the monkeypox virus to Alert - Level 2, Practice Enhanced Precautions.
-To date, there are 27 states that have reported cases of monkeypox.
+To date, there are 48 states that have reported cases of monkeypox (over 6000 cases total as of August 3, 2022).
 What is monkeypox, and what can you do to help protect your staff from this virus?
 We'll take a look.

 What is monkeypox?